 This integration adds in-app purchase and subscription metrics to the reports.
-You can, for example, view the In-app purchases report in the Monetization topic.
+You can, for example, view the In-app purchases report.

 Links between Google Analytics 4 app data streams and Play apps are matched on a 1:1 (data stream:app) basis using the app package name:

 - You can only link one Google Analytics 4 app data stream to one Play app.
 This rule applies across all your Google Analytics 4 properties; a global uniqueness check will prevent you from creating a second link.

 - You can add multiple app data streams to the same Google Analytics 4 property.
 This means, for example, you can link all your games to one Analytics property and your business apps to another.

 You can structure your Google Analytics and Google Play accounts in any way you like.
 For example, you can link Analytics data streams to Play apps in different developer accounts, and link Play apps to data streams in different Analytics accounts.

 - Data ingestion in Analytics starts when you create the Play link.

 - If you unpublish or remove the app from Play.

 - If you unlink your Analytics app data stream from your Play app.